How To Feed Your Garden Naturally

 Green Manure

-Wood ash and sawdust are excellent soil amendments for your garden especially if it is too acidic.
+Wood ash and sawdust are excellent soil amendments for your garden, especially if they are too acidic.
 However, they can also be used to feed your plants with calcium and potassium.

-Wood ash is especially helpful for vegetable gardens and is beneficial for crops like artichokes, arugula, broccoli, collards, and tomatillos.
+Wood ash is especially helpful for your vegetable garden and is beneficial for crops like artichokes, arugula, broccoli, collards, and tomatillos.

 If you or your community has animals like cows, horses, and pigs, you can use their manure to feed your garden.
+You can also use rabbit manure and chicken manure, too.
 Be sure, however, to age manure first to make it better suited for plants.

 To use, you may spread ¼ to ½ inch of manure over your garden soil.
 You may also till it or mix it in by hand.